 Why go to Koh Phi Phi?

-You didn’t really think we could make an itinerary for you beach lovers without including THE Beach did you?!
+You didn’t really think we could make a beach lover’s South East Asia travel route without including THE Beach did you?!
 The Phi Phi island group is made up of 6 islands, but the two main ones are Phi Phi Don and the uninhabited Phi Phi Leh.
 Not heard of Phi Phi Leh?
 How about Maya Bay, where Leonardo DiCaprio’s ‘The Beach’ was filmed?
 Thought so.

 These picture-perfect islands, with their tropical beaches, amazing rock formations and colourful marine life are pretty close to paradise on earth.
 Just don’t blame us if you don’t want to leave.